ThaiHoangDang/Lazada-Website/README.md

 V. Reference:
 1. Media:
-- All photos for products and users data were taken from https://stock.adobe.com/ and https://www.freepik.com/
+- All photos for illustration and users' profile were taken from https://stock.adobe.com/ and https://www.freepik.com/
 2. Products dataset:
     PROMPTCLOUD.
 "Amazon Product Dataset 2020". kaggle.com. https://www.kaggle.com/datasets/promptcloud/amazon-product-dataset-2020 (accessed Aug.
 27, 2022).
 3. Static pages:
-- All contents in static pages were taken from: https://www.lazada.vn/#
+- Photoes in the slider and all contents in static pages were taken from: https://www.lazada.vn/#
 4. The website application is developed using Bootstrap 5, following the guidance from https://getbootstrap.com/docs/5.2/getting-started/introduction/